 Ultraviolet Radiation: Make sure that whatever glasses you choose to absorb 100% of UV light.
 (UV and its Effects on the Eyes ).

 Polarized Lenses: Glare manifests itself in what is called polarized light.
 Glare increases on surfaces such as water or snow.
 This creates distracting blurs.
 Polarized lenses absorb 98% of the glare so you don't need to squint.
 It also allows you to better see through the water, good for fishermen who fish in shallow water.
 These lenses are a must for anyone on the water.

-Lens Material: Since fishing is not a high risk sport, any lens material can be used.
+Lens Material: Since fishing is not a high- risk sport, any lens material can be used.

 Frame Material: Any frame material can be used.
-It is basically a style decision.
+It is a style decision.
 If your eyes tear or you fish in cold temperatures, you may want to consider frames with foam to seal out the wind and cold.

 Lens Color: The color of lens you choose depends on the time of day you most often fish.
 If you are fishing in the early morning or late evening, use a vermilion or rose colored lens.
 This is a low light lens, but still blocks out the glare during these times of the days.
 If you fish in the middle of the day, use a brown or gray lens.
-This will provide the best shielding from the sun.
+This will give the best shielding from the sun.
 Also, Lighter color polarized lenses like Amber or Yellow are good for shallow water fishing.

-Prescription Lenses: Most any frame can be fit with a prescription lens, and polarized lenses are available in most prescriptions in all lens materials.
+Prescription Lenses: Most any frame can fit with a prescription lens, and polarized lenses are available in most prescriptions in all lens materials.